danthedeckie/asana-view/README.md

 ## Asana view.

-Simple display of asana stuff for team screens.
+Simple display of asana tasks for team screens.

-Written for internal use at OMNIvision, MIT Licence.
+Written for internal use at [OMNIvision](http://omnivision.om.org), MIT Licence.

-## Including:

-- setup.sh (run this, and sets up everything).
-Can be run as often as you wish.
-- autogenerates a basic SECRET KEY in the config.
-- virtualenv 1.9.1 (in it's own .virtualenv folder, out of the way)
-- pylint pre-commit hook (from Sebastian Dahlgren)

 ## Usage:

-clone this into the directory you want to use for the project, and type
+Either download or git clone this repository to wherever you want.
+In a terminal go to that directory, and type:

     ./setup.sh

-and you're going!
+This will download all the dependencies, and set it all up (hopefully).

+## Requirements:

+You will need Python 2.7+, and gcc / a C compiler (to compile the gevent stuff).
+You won't actually have to compile anything yourself, the `setup.sh` script will do that.

 ## Config:

-You need to set values in config.py:
+You need to set your API_KEY in config.py:

     API_KEY='...'
-    WORKSPACE='...'
-    TEAM_NAME'...'

-One day there will be magic to list those (other than the API key) for you.
+You can get your API_KEY from asana.
+In your 'Account Settings' / 'APPs' (click your name in the bottom of the left sidebar).

+Asana-view will then use your 'default' workspace tasks when you run it.
+To choose a different workspace, set `WORKSPACE="..."` in your config.py.
+When you run asana-view without a configured workspace, it will tell you what the options are.

 ## To Run it: